Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Introduction

 Equilibrium-based chemical computation recently received a significant boost with the work of Nikitin on ``strand commutation'' networks, who showed that diverse computations can be performed by weak hybridization of DNA strands~\cite{nikitin2023noncomplementary}.
 Specifically, the inputs are DNA strands and the computation arises via the competition of multiple possible binding partners between pairs of strands.
 The thermodynamic equilibrium of the input together with the rest of the system then contains the desired amount of output strands.
 Undercomplementarity appears to allow significantly more compact constructions.
-For example, Nikitin contrasts prior work on the square root circuit using 130 strands~\cite{Lulu2011Science} to his undercomplementary implementation using only nine strands (plus 4 inputs).
-Nonetheless, many of the demonstrated computations suffer from significant signal attenuation, especially in the more complex constructions, which exhibit output concentrations many orders of magnitude lower than the input concentration (e.g.~analog computation).
-In no proposed systems in~\cite{nikitin2023noncomplementary} is the amount of output greater than the amount of input, suggesting that some aspect of Nikitin's paradigm prevents amplification.
+For example, Nikitin contrasts prior work on the square root circuit using 130 strands~\cite{Lulu2011Science} with his undercomplementary implementation using only nine strands (plus four inputs).
+Nonetheless, the computations Nikitin demonstrated suffer from significant signal attenuation, especially in the more complex constructions, which exhibit output concentrations many orders of magnitude lower than the input concentration (e.g.~analog computation).
+In none of the proposed systems in~\cite{nikitin2023noncomplementary} is the amount of output greater than the amount of input, suggesting that some aspect of Nikitin's paradigm prevents amplification.

 In the current paper, we study amplification at thermodynamic equilibrium, using both theoretical arguments and experimental realization.
 Our theoretical results are general and apply to DNA-based systems as well as other substrates.
-We first consider the natural classification of equilibrium systems according to maximum complex size, and show that dimerization networks cannot amplify.
+In \cref{sec:dimerization}, we consider the natural classification of equilibrium systems according to maximum complex size, and show that dimerization networks (maximum complex size two) cannot amplify.
 This result explains the lack of amplification in Nikitin's work despite the otherwise extensive functional diversity of dimerization networks.